 Feel free to use your favorite frosting with this cake.
 You can never go wrong with buttercream frosting!

 Store your cake in an airtight container for up to 4 days.
 If frosted with a simple buttercream, it can be left at room temperature.
 If you use a cream cheese frosting, you will need to store this in the fridge.

 If you like this recipe, you may be interested in these other delicious cake recipes:

 - The Most Amazing Red Velvet Cake

 - The Most Amazing Carrot Cake

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.

 The Most Amazing Vanilla Cake

-- Add in flour, baking powder, and salt, and mix until just combined.
-Be sure to scrape the sides and bottom of the bowl to make sure everything gets mixed in.
+- Add the cake flour, baking powder, and salt.
+Mix until just combined.
+Use a rubber spatula to scrape the sides and bottom of the bowl to ensure all of the ingredients are incorporated.

-- Divide the batter among the three prepared pans.
-Bake at 350 for 25 to 30 minutes, until a toothpick inserted into the center comes out clean.
-Let sit in pans for 5 minutes and then transfer to a wire rack to cool completely before layering and frosting with your favorite frosting.
+- Divide the batter among the prepared pans.
+Bake for 25 to 30 minutes or until a toothpick inserted into the center of the cake comes out clean.
+Let the cakes sit in the pans on a wire rack to cool completely before turning them out onto the rack.